Things I Never Knew I Needed: My Life In San Pedro, Belize

 The answer is simple – and don’t judge me too harshly for this – I didn’t really cook (or clean for that matter) in my prior life.
 I HONESTLY did not have time.
 I left for work before 5am – returning home at about 6:30pm if I was lucky.

 My NYC-life was takeaway sushi, eating out most nights, delivered Italian food at 11pm and once or twice daily trips to Whole Foods Supermarket aka My Favorite Place on Earth.
 So ridiculously, over-the-top convenient.

 Don’t want to peel your own garlic?
 They sell peeled cloves in bulk.
 Heck…you can buy every one of your meals pre-made.

 Belize, shopping-wise, took a WHILE for me to get accustomed to.
 Making a shopping list for more than one day’s food is still out of my reach, but I am getting better.
 I love certain fruits and vegetables when they are in season or available like cassava, mamey and mangoes.

 My Guide to Grocery Shopping on Ambergris Caye

 But here are my new everyday household necessities.
 I’m glad that a bit of cooking, time in the kitchen and Belize have forced me to find them.
 Though…Whole Foods, I miss you every day.

 Mahler chicken consomme: The top five ingredients are: Salt, wheat flour, MSG, sugar and margarine.
 Ground dehydrated chicken meat appears lower on the list.
 But I love this stuff.
 It makes great chicken soup (with lots of things added) and just tastes great cooked in white rice.
+Any recipe that calls from chicken broth?
+Mahlers.
 I must use it 3-4x a week.
 (Sorry gourmet cooks…I can see you all cringing.)